 [UPDATED: This giveaway has now ended – Congratulations to Charlotte!
 Thank you to everyone who entered, I loved reading all the coffee stories. xx ~ JJ]

 Giveaway open until 11.59pm Tuesday 17 June (Sydney time).
-Winning entry to be verified against entry method.
+Winning entry to be chosen from the best comment below that answers the question what’s your favourite way to enjoy your morning coffee or tea?
 Winner will be notified via the email address linked to their entry.
 Open to persons with Australian mailing addresses only.
 Full Terms in widget.

 In other news, fancy pan equals fancy doughnuts — because while you could certainly make these in a muffin tin, a ruffled doughnut is the perfect excuse to eat cake for breakfast.
 Everybody wins.